rk2810/myBlog/content/about.md

 ---

 Hi, I am Rohan.
 I am based off NCR, India.
-I am a backend developer with a keen interest in DevOps.
+I am a backend developer with keen interest in DevOps.
 I mostly work with Python and Django.
 I can also work with golang and Js.
 I like to use bleeding edge technology.
 Some of the technologies I've worked with on production are:
 - Django